Saurabh-Solanke/PassPortal-Alpha/README.md

 Feel free to get involved and improve the project!

-### License

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.

 ### Contact

-For any questions or feedback, you can reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, you can reach out to me at [saurabhsolanke07@gmail.com](mailto:saurabhsolanke07@gmail.com).